mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 {{descriptive
 #### Secrets (DM Only)
 1. **The Third Blessing:** Rashid knows he can call Divine Intervention one more time before he dies.
-Pelor told him so.
+Sera told him so.
 Saving it for the moment of greatest need.
 Terrified of choosing wrong moment.
 2. **The Oasis Curse:** The Great Oasis is slowly dying.
 Not natural—someone cursed it.
 Rashid knows but hasn't told anyone (would cause panic).
 Working on solution privately.
 3. **The Doubts:** Despite being "Twice-Blessed," he has moments of deep doubt.
-Wonders if he misunderstood Pelor's will.
+Wonders if he misunderstood Sera's will.
 Hasn't told anyone.
 4. **The Dark Prayer:** Once, in moment of rage when his wife died, he prayed for vengeance instead of peace.
-Pelor didn't answer.
+Sera didn't answer.
 Rashid considers this his greatest sin.
 5. **The Successor:** Has no biological heir.
 Secretly training three possible successors, but hasn't chosen which one.
 One of them isn't who they claim to be.
 }}